moonisali/ADFB_SpringerNature/README.md

 # Automatic Download Free Books (ADFB) from Springer Nature

-It is a script that allows the automation of the free download of the books offered by Springer Nature at the following web link: [Free access to a range of essential textbooks from all disciplines](https://www.springernature.com/gp/librarians/news-events/all-news-articles/industry-news-initiatives/free-access-to-textbooks-for-institutions-affected-by-coronaviru/17855960).
+It is a script that allows the user to automatically download the free books offered by Springer Nature at the following link: [Free access to a range of essential textbooks from all disciplines](https://www.springernature.com/gp/librarians/news-events/all-news-articles/industry-news-initiatives/free-access-to-textbooks-for-institutions-affected-by-coronaviru/17855960).

 ## How to use